-Head of Policy and Research Shona Glenn and Policy Officer Kathie Pollard will give an insight on the Commission’s work in relation to land use planning and discuss the contribution that can be made by planners in furthering land reform.
-Topics include land for housing and development, land value capture as well as Compulsory Sales Orders.
+Head of Policy and Research Shona Glenn will give an insight on the Commission’s work in relation to land use planning and discuss the contribution that can be made by planners in furthering land reform.
+Topics include land for housing and development, land value capture as well as recent work on Compulsory Sale Orders.

 The event will also have a particular focus on the role of planners in promoting public interest led development in Scotland.
 It will seek to explore the following: